PX200 - 140W Voltage Amplifier

 The PX200 is a low-noise voltage amplifier designed to drive capacitive and other loads from DC to hundreds of kHz.
 The output voltage range can be unipolar, bipolar, or asymmetric with a peak-to-peak value of between 50V and 200V.
 Two amplifiers can be connected in bridge-mode to provide ±200V or +400V.
 The amplifier will deliver up to 4 Amps peak with a sinusoidal output, or up to 8 Amps peak for pulse applications.

-The amplifier is compact, light-weight, and can be powered from any mains supply.
-The output connectors include LEMO 00, LEMO 0B, and 4mm Banana Jacks so many commercially available piezoelectric stack actuators can be directly connected.
-The PX200 is suited to a wide range of applications including: electro-optics, ultrasonics, vibration control, nanopositioning systems, and piezoelectric motors.
+The PX200 is compact, lightweight, and can be powered from any mains supply.
+The output connectors include LEMO 00, LEMO 0B, BNC (adaptor included), and plug-in screw terminals, so many commercially available piezoelectric actuators can be directly connected.
+The PX200 is suited to a wide range of applications including: electro-optics, ultrasonics, vibration control, nanopositioning, and piezoelectric motors.

 Output Voltage Range